ngwtl/DSI-SG-24-projects/project_1/ethan-project1-README.md

 * SAT subject scores
 * Median household income

-Using the remaining variables, a new correlation heatmap and sns.pairplot are drawn up to analyse relationships between variables.
+A new correlation heatmap and sns.pairplot are drawn up to analyse relationships between all remaining variables.
+Next, I create mulitple scatter plots with fitted lines to look into my variables of interest in further details.

-We see that ACT and SAT state scores seem to be lower in states with high propoportion of minority races.
+I see that ACT and SAT state scores seem to be lower in states with high propoportion of minority races.
 * In particular, states with high proportion of Blacks and Native Americans seem to do poorly in ACT.
 * States with high proportion of Asians and Hispanics seem to do poorly in SAT.